13pixlar/sticky-list/README.md

 If you want to use the list on different pages and restrict viewing of entries to different groups you can include the `showto` parameter in the shot code.
 This parameter has three possible settings: `creator`, `loggedin` or `everyone`.<br>
 `[stickylist id="1" user="5" showto="creator"]`

+If you want to filter out some entries depending on a value of a field you can use the attributes **field** and **value** like so:<br>
+`[stickylist field="5" value="Test"]`
+The shortcode above would produce a list that only contained entries where the field with an ID of 5 had a value of "Test".
+You can check all field ID's in the form editor.

 #### List and edit Gravity Form entries on the front end

 Front end editing of entries has always been a problem in Gravity Forms.
 Solutions that exist are buggy and not very feature rich.
 Gravity Forms Sticky List aims to fill this gap and provide a simple and solid way to view, edit and delete entry submissions on the front end.
 The goal of the plugin is not to to display entries in a fancy way (<a href="https://gravityview.co/">GravityView</a> already does that brilliantly) but to provide a simple, lightweight and rock solid way to list, edit and delete submissions on the front-end.
 Lists can be embedded in any post or page.